Find Trade Colleges

 The average amount in student loans that precision metal working majors at Helena College take out while working on their Associate Degree is $18,407.

 The in-demand associate degree programs at College of Western Idaho helped the school earn the #5 place on this year’s ranking of the most popular precision metal working schools in the Rocky Mountains Region .
-Located in the rural area of Nampa, CWI is a public college with a medium-sized student population.
+Located in the rural area of Nampa, CWI is a public college with a moderately-sized student population.

 Women make up 7% of the precision metal working majors at the school.